-Still, we believe offshore companies with standard listings should adhere to the UK Code to the maximum extent possible and thoroughly explain any significant deviations.
-Additionally, while standard-listed offshore companies are not required to submit a remuneration report for shareholder approval, they sometimes do so, which we fully support.
-As with AIM-listed companies offshore companies tend to have weaker disclosure and corporate governance practices than Main Market firms.
+As with AIM-listed companies, standard listed offshore companies tend to have weaker disclosure and corporate governance practices than Premium Listed companies.
+Nonetheless, we believe that off-shore companies with standard listings should adhere to the UK Code to the maximum extent possible and thoroughly explain any significant deviations.
+Additionally, while offshore companies are not required to submit a remuneration report for shareholder approval, they sometimes do so, which we fully support.